 About John Little

 I spend a lot of time fusing technology and strategic communications.
 I’ve done that for customers like NASA, Lockheed-Martin, SAIC, Palm Computing, a few major automakers and a think tank or two.
-I love creating new things, challenging projects, and showing organizations how to exploit technology and communications to their advantage.
-I am always open to new opportunities so if you have a challenging project lets talk!
+I love creating new things, innovative projects, and showing organizations how to exploit technology and communications to their advantage.
+I am always open to new opportunities so if you have a challenging project lets talk.